-Bommer Canyon is a hidden gem between Turtle Ridge and Shady Canyon in Irvine California.
-At one time the canyon was an import part of the of Irvine ranch cattle operations.
-Today the cattle are long gone but several buildings, cattle loading ramps, corrals, and equipment can be seen at the cattle camp.
+Bommer Canyon is a hidden gem between Turtle Ridge and Shady Canyon in Irvine, California.
+At one time, the canyon was an important part of the Irvine ranch cattle operations.
+Today the cattle are long gone, but several buildings, cattle loading ramps, corrals, and equipment can be seen at the cattle camp.

-Mountain bikes are allowed on most trails, equestrians are permitted from May to November, but since this is a wilderness you must leave your dogs at home.
-Monthly wilderness access days allow hikers and mountain bikers access to trails that are usually off limits.
+Mountain bikes are allowed on most trails, equestrians are permitted from May to November, but since this is wilderness, you must leave your dogs at home.
+Monthly wilderness access days allow hikers and mountain bikers access to trails that are usually off-limits.

 Bommer Canyon is designated as a California Natural Landmark, which will help protect this beautiful area of Southern California from development.
 Boomer Canyon nature trail is a part of the vast network of trails that make up the Irvine Open Space Preserve.

 Restrooms are available at the Bommer Canyon trailhead, along with a map of the trails.
 The parking lot is free but often full on weekends.
 More parking is available at nearby Turtle Rock Community Park.
 Bommer Canyon Address is 6400 Shady Canyon Drive.
 Trail Hours: 7 a.m. to sunset.
 Parking Hours: 7 a.m. to 6 p.m.